 Public Act 335, Section 1279B of the State Code, requires that all high school students be allowed to "test out" of any courses offered by their high school.
-The testing out option does not include Government (civics) and Physical Education, and students may not test out above or below the normal sequence of courses.
+Students may not test out above or below the normal sequence of courses.
 Students must exhibit mastery of course content by attaining C+ or better on a comprehensive final examination.
 The tested out course will earn credit toward graduation, will be recorded as a CR on the transcript, but will not be included in the computation of the GPA.
-Students should begin the process by submitting an application, meeting with a courselor, and receiving permission from the Principal.
+Students should begin the process by submitting an application, meeting with a counselor, and receiving permission from the Principal.
 Once approved, testing out will take place during the exam time prior to taking the class.